carlonicolo/introsde-2015-assignment-1/README.md

 2. The second part concerns the techniques to map XML and JSON to and from Objects using the **JAXB** **XJC** and the the Serialization to JSON, **marshalling** and **unmarshalling**.
 These contents are treated in the [LAB04](https://sites.google.com/a/unitn.it/introsde_2015-16/lab-sessions/lab-session-4).

-In the **I paragraph [The code]** there is a general view of the project and its folders and files to understand how the code is structured and organized.
+In the [**I - paragraph [The code]**](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#i---the-code) there is a general view of the project and its folders and files to understand how the code is structured and organized.

 ---